Recent Longevity News for the seven days ending

 Mayonnaise - two easy recipes for homemade mayonnaise plus a number of

-uses pasteurised eggs, which is why it can be stored in the refrigerator for
+produced mayonnaise uses pasteurised eggs, which is why it can be stored in

-pregnant women and pensioners are particularly at risk with regards to
+Small children, pregnant women and pensioners are particularly at risk with

 -